 1. Project Layouts

-Organize projects in a Gantt chart, Kanban board, table, or calendar, and easily switch between each layout.
+Organize projects in a Gantt chart, Kanban board, table, portfolio view, or calendar view, and easily switch between each layout.
 Updates are reflected across all project views so the whole team is informed no matter what option they use.

 2. Action Templates

 Plan and repeat tasks easily using action templates.
 Layout all required steps in a reusable action template to assign tasks to the right people, at the right time.

 3. Action Cards